AhmedMYassin/PID_Controller/README.md

 # CarND-Controls-PID

 ## Overview
 In this project, PID controller is used to control the steering angle and the throttle valve of a simulated vehicle.
 Twiddle algorithm is used to select the control paramters (P, I, D).

+`P` The proportional factor is the main helper for getting the vehicle back to the track.
+`D` The derivative factor helps to prevent the vehicle from going away from the track center due to overshooting.
+It helps alot to keep the motion smooth.
+`I` The integral factor value is so small as the steering angle in the vehicle has no effective systimatic bias.

 I used Udaicty silmulator to test and run the project.
 After tuning the control parameters, the final values are `0.44, 0.03, 2.75`.
 However these values give the least accuracy, the motion isn't smooth, it's aggressive somehow so I can use also these values `0.3, 0.01, 2` for good accuracy and smooth motion.